 Innovative Leaders Workbook for Implementing Analytics Programs

-Amid an accelerated need for change and a decade of increased complexity, increased volumes of data available for analysis, and failed change initiatives, it is critical for organizations to identify new models that address these challenges while maintaining efficient and effective operations.
+Amid an accelerated need for change and a decade of increased complexity, increased volumes of data available for analysis, and failed change initiatives, organizations must identify new models that address these challenges while maintaining efficient and effective operations.

 Leading change starts with leadership.
 Yet, in many organizations, the process of leading change often omits the idea that transforming leaders is an integral part of the overall transformation process.
-A common cause of transformation failure is the focus on the systems, rather than the larger context that includes leaders and the organizational culture.
-Taking into account the way organizations function holistically and interdependently greatly increases the odds of a successful implementation and minimizes failure and negative effects.
-To learn more about the challenges leaders face when implementing analytics programs and our solutions, listen to James and Maureen on Voice America radio show.
+As a result, a common cause of transformation failure is focusing on the systems rather than the larger context that includes leaders and the organizational culture.
+The way organizations function holistically, and interdependently dramatically increases the odds of a successful implementation and minimizes failure and adverse effects.
+Listen to James and Maureen on the Voice America radio show to learn more about the challenges leaders face when implementing analytics programs and our solutions.

-The workbook starts with an approach to leadership called innovative leadership that is a comprehensive model defining five key elements required to successfully transform organizations and implement programs.
-It walks the reader through the model and provides examples designed to illustrate how this innovative leadership supports implementation of analytics based transformation.
+The workbook starts with an approach to leadership called innovative leadership, a comprehensive model defining five critical elements required to transform organizations and implement programs successfully.
+Then, it walks the reader through the model and provides examples of how this innovative leadership supports the implementation of analytics-based transformation.

-This workbook provides models and tools that increase your ability to successfully implement sustained change.
+This workbook provides models and tools that increase your ability to implement sustained change successfully.
 The workbook then focuses on the process of leading an analytic implementation that creates a strategic advantage for an enterprise.
-These seven chapters put innovative leadership to work by building on the discussion from chapter one and providing a change model and case study of how an innovative leader implement an analytics program.
-The workbook is designed to offer practical tools and steps to guide you through your own transformation.
+Next, these seven chapters put innovative leadership to work by building on the discussion from chapter one and providing a change model and case study of how an innovative leader implements an analytics program.
+Finally, the workbook offers practical tools and steps to guide you through your transformation.

-This workbook is being written by Maureen Metcalf and James Brenza.
+Maureen Metcalf and James Brenza are writing this workbook.
 Contributing authors include Kathleen Bergen and Kathryn Burgess.